S-Shah-Lab/eeg_tools/README.md

 2 + ((3 + 10) x 4) x 8 = 418 seconds

 ***Notes:***
 Sometimes the files is not 418 seconds long.
-Several reasons for this e.g. the paradigm was stopped at some point before it naturally finished, the block size in BCI2000 was set to a value that resulted in a fractional number of blocks perfectly fitting into the sampling frequency.
-The latter has being fixed in March 2024.
+Several reasons might cause this, for example:
+- The paradigm was stopped at some point before it naturally finished, this doesn't mean an analysis can be done as long as a few trials per type are recorded and not rejected in the cleaning process.
+- The block size in BCI2000 was set to a "bad" value.
+Different montages have different sampling rates, in addition, each segment of the paradigm has a different time length.
+The motor imagery paradigm we use is well behaved in the sense that each step of it (cues and tasks) takes an integer amout of seconds.
+This allows for a choice of the block size to be a perfect divisor of the sampling rate without "weird" behaviors.
+If that is not the case, the length of cues and tasks might vary from the original design.
+This problem has being fixed in March 2024, when the block size for the GTEC 32 channels montage (sampling rate = 250 Hz) was changed from 32 to 10.

 ## Usage